-Page Section Subject Commenter (Last Name or Organization) Comment No Cha 48 C.8.3 Connector Streets Abeyta, A. My home is located in the Bosque Montano sub-division on Yippee Calle Ct close to Winter Haven and Montano street near Coors Blvd.
+Page Section Subject Commenter (Last Name or Organization) Comment No Change Potential Change/Staff Action 40 G 9 2 Connector Streets Alexander A Markeyer's leasted in the December Mantena and distriction on Visual Cells Ct No change of this time since a superior and in ordinary 48 C.8.3 Connector Streets Abeyta, A. My home is located in the Bosque Montano sub-division on Yippee Calle Ct close to Winter Haven and Montano street near Coors Blvd.
 My concern is the proposed extension of Winter Haven where currently it dead ends north of Montano.
 The proposed extension will add to the increasing amount of traffic, speed, and noise that occurs already.
 Also, with the proposed extension, the long stretch of Winter Haven will surely encourage more speeders.
 I would prefer that Winter Haven remain as is.
 However, some speed "bumps" or "humps" on Winter Haven now would be nice.
 At times, my house rattles when a semi-truck passes down Winter Haven.
-No change at this time, sir to feasibility study.
-140-145 Maps F.16 through F-22 AMAFCA & MRGCD Facilities AMAFCA Change title to Drainage Facilities.
+140-145 - AMAFCA & MRGCD Facilities AMAFCA Change title to Drainage Facilities.
 Many of the facilities designated as AMAFCA are owned and maintained by the City of Albuquerque.
-We spend considerable time and effort to inform the public and other agencies of our maintenance faiclities, and don't want a published document to conflict with our Drainage Facilities Map. (marked up maps provided) Weeds, trash along westside of 57th St. Atkins, A. Concerned about the lack of upkeep and maintenance, (primarily weed/grassy overgrowth, trash, abandoned grocery carts, etc.) along the pedestrian areas west of 57th Street leading into the residential areas of Quail, Redlands, Sequoia and St. Josephs.
+We spend considerable time and effort to inform the public and other agencies of our maintenance faiclities, and don't want a published document to conflict with our Drainage Facilities Map. (marked up maps provided) Correct maps.
+Weeds, trash along westside of 57th St. Atkins, A. Concerned about the lack of upkeep and maintenance, (primarily weed/grassy overgrowth, trash, abandoned grocery carts, etc.) along the pedestrian areas west of 57th Street leading into the residential areas of Quail, Redlands, Sequoia and St. Josephs.
 Many of these streets border commercial areas which are visible from numerous points along 57th Street.
 There is an appearance of neglect which contributes to a decline of neighborhoods along this path of the Corridor.
 It is my understanding that the removal of unsightly trash and overgrown vegetation along these pedestrian connections is the responsibility of the City of Albuquerque.
 Concerned about the value of residential property, which is within the existing Coors Corridor Boundary, and just outside the Design Overlay Zone designated in the draft Plan.
 These public pedestrian areas should be viewed as a top priority in the Plan.
-It would be of tremendous benefit to the entire Westside community, it would ultimately enhance our city's image of a jewel in the desert. [summarized] 105 D.4.3 VP, Structure Height and Mass Black Farm Estates HOA The owners of the Black Farm Estates Homeowners Association have previously built walls along their property lines to afford a greater amount of privacy and security to their individual lots.
-Due to the fact that the Black Farm Estates HOA borders Coors near Irving, it's possible that the Corridor Plan will impact the future walls being built on the lots.
-Since not all of the lots are completely developed at this time, will the approval of the Coors Corridor Plan prevent the rest of these lot owners from building additional walls along their property lines?
-We will ensure that the future homeowner-built walls will match the height and design of the current walls.
-If this Coors Corridor Plan will prevent this, then we respectfully request the chance to dispute this decision.
-Black Farm Estates is loca Preservation sub-area nort There is a steep slope and in elevation (at least 30 ft) and the buildable area of t in the subdivision.
-Rear w in the northern part of the at the base of the steep slo walls in future development unduly restricted by the pr
+It would be of tremendous benefit to the entire Westside community, it would ultimately enhance our city's image of a jewel in the desert. [summarized] 105 D.4.3 VP, Structure Height and Mass Black Farm Estates HOA 1 , Black Farm Estates is located in the View Preservation sub-area north of Paseo del Norte.
+There is a steep slope and significant difference in elevation (at least 30 ft) between Coors Blvd. and the buildable area of the nearest vacant lots in the subdivision.
+Rear walls on developed lots in the northern part of the subdivision were built at the base of the steep slope.
+The height of walls in future development should not be unduly restricted by the proposed regulations.